TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-security-advancedthreatprotection.md

 # Security in Azure Database for PostgreSQL

-Azure Database for PostgreSQL comes with a rich set of security features including server level firewall rules, encryption for data at rest and in flight, Private Link, virtual network service endpoints, and Advanced Threat Protection.
+Azure Database for PostgreSQL comes with a rich set of security features, including server-level firewall rules, encryption for data at rest and in flight, Private Link, virtual network service endpoints, and Advanced Threat Protection.

-Advanced Threat Protection for Azure Database for PostgreSQL detects anomalous activities indicating unusual and potentially harmful attempts to access or exploit databases via integration with Azure Security Center.
+Advanced Threat Protection for Azure Database for PostgreSQL detects anomalous activities, which indicate unusual and potentially harmful attempts to access or exploit databases through integration with Azure Security Center.

 ## **Recommended Steps**

 * Are you trying to enable Advanced Threat Protection for your server and can't find it in Azure portal?
-    * Note that Advanced Threat Protection is not available in the Azure government and sovereign cloud regions.
+    * Note that Advanced Threat Protection is not available in the Azure Government and Sovereign Cloud regions.

 * Are you looking for Advanced Threat Protection for your Basic tier server?
     * Advanced Threat Protection require General Purpose or Memory Optimized servers.